fluid-project/handbook.floeproject.org/src/documents/ModalDialogs.md

 4. Use controls appropriate for the interaction - i.e. don't have a "Cancel" or "Close" option if the purpose is to have the user make an affirmative choice.
 5. Avoid using labels which are not appropriate or assumes a user's state.
 For example labels like "Okay", "I got it", "Get me out of here" may not be appropriate or understood - keep labels simple and to-the-point.
 6. Clearly indicate focus with sufficient contrast and style.
+7. Avoid using words like "Click" or "Press" when giving instructions.

-## HTML and ARIA Accessibility Guidelines for Modal Dialogs
+## Accessibility Guidelines for Implementing Modal Dialogs

 To improve the semantics and accessibility of modal dialogs, the following HTML and ARIA markup is recommended.